Complete your custom or factory board with our new inventory of wheels, trucks, and bearings.

 The Pursuit of Speed

-This year Rain decided to make a less of a skill required event, having no entry fee and no prize to keep the event with an emphasis on skateboarding.
+This year Rain decided to make the event open to all, having no entry fee and no prize to keep the day with an emphasis on skateboarding.

 It was a beautiful Saturday afternoon without a single chance of rain.
 Although these are great conditions for skateboard racing, being an outlaw event on an open road this means that road traffic was relatively high which increased time between heats.